 A charitable bequest is one of the easiest and most flexible ways that you can leave a gift to The Salvation Army - Heartland Division that will make a lasting impact.

-Benefits of Your Bequest
+Benefits of a bequest

-- Receive estate tax charitable deduction.
+- Receive an estate tax charitable deduction

-- Lessen the burden of taxes on your family.
+- Reduce the burden of taxes on your family

-- Leave a lasting legacy.
+- Leave a lasting legacy to charity

 A bequest is one of the easiest gifts to make.
-With the help of an advisor, you can include language in your will or trust specifying a gift to be made to family, friends or The Salvation Army - Heartland Division as part of your estate plan.Click Here to review sample bequest language.
+With the help of an attorney, you can include language in your will or trust specifying a gift to be made to family, friends or The Salvation Army - Heartland Division as part of your estate plan, or you can make a bequest using a beneficiary designation form.

-A bequest may be made in several ways:
+A bequest may be made in several ways

-- Gift of a percentage of your estate
+- Percentage bequest - make a gift of a percentage of your estate

-- Gift of a specific dollar amount or asset
+- Specific bequest - make a gift of a specific dollar amount or a specific asset

-- Gift from the balance or residue of your estate
+- Residual bequest - make a gift from the balance or residue of your estate